Welcome to the Jazz Jams Club website.

 Stage Slots: We have room for 5 (6 gets a bit cozy).
 If more than 6 are participating they swap in/out across songs.

-Learning the "Jam Prep Page" is easy now!
+Learning the "Jam Prep Page" is easy now: (updated 2026/Apr/11)

-of searching fake books for common songs we can play together.
-The web site "Jam Prep Page" allows you to do the
+searching fake books for common songs we can play together.
+Clearly jam audience members (which at times are the

-planning work before the jam.
-At first glance it scares some people but I have resolved this issue by encouraging new
+allows you to do the planning work before the jam.
+At first glance it scares some people but I have resolved this issue

-members to join me in a "Google-Meeting Screen-Share" learning session where I take them through the "Jam Prep
+by encouraging new members to join me in a "Google-Meeting Screen-Share" learning session where I take them

-Page" and it's text quick start guide.
-If you don't have a webcam a phone meeting can act as a substitute.
-Within 30
+through the "Jam Prep Page" and it's text quick start guide.
+If you don't have a webcam a hands free speaker phone

-minutes you will have mastered the basics of sending me your jam participation info easily.
-An alternative slightly
+meeting can act as a substitute.
+Within 30 minutes you will have mastered the basics of sending me your jam

 Quickly keeping track of coming jam status: